A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition

 Consider a 1D toy-model for which $\Omega = (0,1)$, $\Gamma_D = \{0\}$ and $\Gamma_N = \{1\}$.
-While the theoretical analysis provided in this article may {\it a priori} not apply to the 1D case, the goal of this subsection is to provide an illustration of the implementation of a solution for Problem~\eqref{mainpb}.
+The goal of this subsection is to provide an illustration of the implementation of a solution for Problem~\eqref{mainpb} in order to illustrate the qualitative aspects of the problem.
+For this purpose, since we are mainly interested in the time evolution of the scalar-valued variable~$\mathfrak{p}$, it is unnecessary to provide illustrations in higher dimensions, as the latter would require non-trivial numerical methods that we do not aim to address here.
+Note that the theoretical analysis provided in this article may {\it a priori} need to be adapted to the 1D case.
 For the strain energy, we propose to consider the example Saint~Venant-Kirchhoff model (see section~\ref{sec-app-energies}), namely

 where $\mu_L$ and~$\lambda_L$ are given Lam\'e coefficients.
 We refer to section~\ref{sec-app-energies} for further details on this model.
 As mentioned previously the space discretization is realized with finite elements, more specifically P1-elements.
 The control is distributed on the subdomain $\omega = [0.75,1.00]$.
 The cost function and the objective functions are chosen to be